DimitriLeandro/GnomeBackgroundExchanger/README.md

 Here you can define which images you want and how often they should change.

-Update: I've made updates to run this app in Mate interface too.
-It was developed in Fedora 26, but tested in Ubuntu 16.04 LTS and Ubuntu Mate 18.04 LTS.
+Update: I've made updates to run this app in Mate and Cinnamon interfaces too.
+It was developed in Fedora 26, but tested in Ubuntu 16.04 LTS, Ubuntu Mate 18.04 LTS and Linux Mint 18.3 Cinnamon.

+You can find all install instructions in "install" folder.

 ![alt text](https://github.com/DimitriLeandro/GnomeBackgroundExchanger/blob/master/Screenshot.png)